zekus/KindleCG/README.md

 ## Usage

-After installing the gem you will have access to a command line tool kindlecg.
+After installing the gem you will have access to a command line tool **kindlecg**.
 Just run it and will generate collections based on the directory structure of your ebooks in your kindle device.

-*WARNING* The script is under development.
-It override your current collections!!!
+__WARNING : The script is under development.
+It overrides your current collections!__

 ## Contributing